hendrik-goebel/marble/readme.md

 ### How to install
-download everything and write "npm run start" mp3-samples are not included in this repo.
-You have to your own by providing an object with the uris (see main.js)
+Download everything and write "npm run start".

+mp3-samples are not included in this repo.
+You have to include your own by providing an object with the uris (see comment in main.js).

 ### Samples
 Samples are not included in the repo.
 The ones used on the website come from [mugent](https://www.mugent.com/)